ansgarwiechers/solrpasswordhash/README.md

 What's this about?
 ==================
-If you want [basic authentication enabled][1] in Solr the developers expect you to launch the service with well-known credentials (solr:SolrRocks), and then change those credentials via the API.
+If you want [basic authentication enabled][1] in Solr Cloud the developers expect you to launch the service with well-known credentials (solr:SolrRocks), and then change those credentials via the API.
 No, seriously.

 ![HAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHAHA!][2]